 Ctenanthe Care Guide

 Ctenanthe is a beautiful genus with a variety of species, known for their stunning, colorful leaves that can add a touch of elegance to any room.
-Just like Maranta & Calathea, these stunning plants close their leaves at night.
-These plants are a bit more delicate than some others, but with the right care, they'll thrive.
+Just like Maranta & Calathea, these stunning plants close their leaves at night, that´s why people call it a Prayer Plant.

 ------------------------------------